| Magic

 a large group of warriors.
 Six of the warriors donned battle magus armor

 with personalized markings indicating the 16th.
+It

 is speculated that this mysterious woman may be a fallen cyber-knight